Frequently Asked Questions for Returning to Worship after Covid-19 Quarantine

 Q: How often will we celebrate Holy Communion?

 A: We will celebrate Holy Communion on the last Sunday of each month.
-At the in-person 9 AM service, the single serving cups will be distributed as you leave, so that you may consume in your car or when you get home.
+At both services, the single-serving cups will be distributed as you leave, so that you may consume them in your car or when you get home.
 For those watching the livestream from home, we will also deliver to your home if you sign up.
-The 10:30 service will be streamed from the sanctuary, and we will deliver home communion to all within our delivery area who request.
+Deliveries are made between 10 AM and noon.

 Q: How do I sign up for home delivery of the Holy Communion?